ozmen54/SWE307-2023/README.md

 **2)** A simple Java Web application will be developed to perform the following tasks:<br>
 	&nbsp;&nbsp;&nbsp;**a)** Employee and department data will be read from CVS files as if reading data from the database (writing operation is not required)<br>
 	&nbsp;&nbsp;&nbsp;**b)** Employee images will be taken via HDFS (may be with or without using Spark).<br>
-	&nbsp;&nbsp;&nbsp;**c)** There will be a single web page, on this page the information will be displayed in a table using the JOIN operation on Spark DF.
+	&nbsp;&nbsp;&nbsp;**c)** There will be a single web page, on this page the information will be displayed in a table using the JOIN operation on Spark dataset.
 Information to display: employee name, manager name, salary, commission, department.<br>
-	&nbsp;&nbsp;&nbsp;**d)** You are free to use Scala or Python to read and JOIN CSV data on DF with RDD.
-For this you will need to write a small program in Scala (or Python).<br>
+	&nbsp;&nbsp;&nbsp;**d)** You implement read and JOIN operations on CSV data using Java and Spring-Boot framework.
+You can develop your data processing using script on Scala (or Python), and copy them to Java program as we did in the class.<br>
 <br>
 ![Project architecture.](SWE307-pro1.png)
 <br>